dhiller/dhiller.github.io/index.md

 Hey there, I'm Daniel Hiller.

+I'm a software engineer greybeard with a [history](/history.html) of 20+ years transforming ☕ into useful stuff for others.

 I'm currently part of the [KubeVirt community](https://kubevirt.io/), where I maintain, improve and automate CI using [Prow](https://docs.prow.k8s.io/docs/overview/) on [Kubernetes](https://www.kubernetes.io/) and [Golang](https://go.dev/) for various things.

-Previously I've worked with Java, Jenkins, AWS, RDBMS and other things, see my [history](/history.html) for more.
+Previously I've worked with Java, Jenkins, AWS, RDBMS and other things.

-I transform ☕ into useful stuff for others.

-I focus heavily on automation to avoid tedious repeatable tasks.
-I firmly believe that it's the purpose of my profession to automate all the things so everyone can benefit from it.
-This very much manifests in how I work.

-Therefore I use:
-* automated testing
-* software metrics
-* continuous integration and deployments
-* infrastructure as code
-* workflow automation
+Sometimes I also talk about the things I do or did - you can find the talks I gave [here](/presentation.html).